A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 Voice on the radio · Louisville

+Ran the haven out of the Capitol crypts for the first three weeks.
 Alive, touched, or already dead — the players cannot tell.
-Mae cannot tell.
-Buck refuses to comment.
 Caldwell taps the broadcast box twice.

 ??
 SIG LOOP